alindeman/upgradingtorails4/text/04_plugins.markdown

 ![acts_as_tree on rubygems.org](../images/acts_as_tree.png)

-When dealing with plugins while upgrading to Rails 4, first [search rubygems.org for a gem of the same name as the plugin](http://rubygems.org/).
+To find out if other plugins you need to replace have been released as gems, first [search rubygems.org for a gem of the same name as the plugin](http://rubygems.org/).
 If nothing turns up, [perform a similar search on GitHub](https://github.com/search).
 Look for repositories with descriptions like "Gem version of ...".

 ![searching for acts_as_tree on rubygems.org](../images/acts_as_tree.png)